-- 1. estimate the total cost of land acquisition and works required as a result of new development in the plan's catchment area, in current dollar terms, then - 2. divide this amount by the size of the catchment area, usually expressed in hectares of NDA or net increase in population.
+- 1. estimate the total cost of land acquisition and works required as a result of new development in the plan's catchment area, in current dollar terms, then - 2. divide this amount by the size of the catchment area, usually expressed in hectares of net developable area (NDA) or net increase in population.